HeroponRikiBestest/DRML/Entries/copy-X/copy-X.md

 While many unconfirmed samples could be listed here, there's virtually no point in doing so.

-* Radon Labs / Cornelsen Verlag:
+* Radon Labs / Cornelsen Verlag: // TODO: Incorporate companies into confirmed?
-	* Genius biology
-	* Genius physics

 * One-offs (so far):